-POLICY 5.3.2 Maximize sidewalk landscaping, street trees and pedestrian scale street furnishing to the greatest extent feasible.
-POLICY 5.3.3 Design the intersections of major streets to reflect their prominence as public spaces.
-POLICY 5.3.4 Enhance the pedestrian environment by requiring new development to plant street trees along abutting sidewalks.
+Implementation 5.3.7.3 The Planning Department will work with CalTrans to encourage landscaping, which is a requirement per existing CalTrans code but is ignored in San Francisco.
+Policy 5.3.8 Enhance the pedestrian environment by requiring new development to plant street trees along abutting sidewalks.
 When this is not feasible, plant trees on development sites or elsewhere in the plan area.
-Chapter 5: Streets and Open Space POLICY 5.3.5 Significant above grade infrastructure, such as freeways, should be retrofitted with architectural lighting to foster pedestrian connections beneath.
-POLICY 5.3.6 Where possible, transform unused freeway and rail rights-of-way into landscaped features that provide a pleasant and comforting route for pedestrians.
-POLICY 5.3.7 Develop a comprehensive public realm plan for East SoMa that reflects the differing needs of streets based upon their predominant land use, role in the transportation network, and building scale.
-POLICY 5.3.8 Consider transforming a major east-west street in the South of Market into a civic boulevard, connecting the Bay to the Mission District.
-POLICY 5.3.9 Explore opportunities to identify and expand connections to the Bay Trail.
+Implementation 5.3.8.1 Amend Planning Code section 143 to require that a project sponsor provide an in-lieu payment to DPW/Bureau of Urban Forest for a tree to be planted and maintained within East SoMa should it not be possible to plant a tree every 20 feet.
 OBJECTIVE 5.4 THE OPEN SPACE SYSTEM SHOULD BOTH BEAUTIFY THE NEIGHBORHOOD AND STRENGTHEN THE ENVIRONMENT Open space not only provides places to recreate and relax, but also provides a means to strengthen the environmental quality of the neighborhood.
 As discussed in the Built Form chapter of this Plan, one tool for greening private open spaces is the performance-based evaluation tool.
 This tool requires all new development to meet a defined standard for on-site water infiltration, and offers developers a large number of strategies to meet the standard.
 Ecological sustainability is also a key goal in the development of public spaces.
 Some new public spaces will be created through the reclamation of the excess street rights-of-way throughout East Soma.
 Turning these concrete and impermeable surfaces into pocket parks and plantings will not only beautify the street, it will also provide greater on-site water filtration.
 Additionally, new public parks that are being acquired will consider incorporating ecological sustainability elements, such as bioswales and natural areas.
 In addition to the on-site menu of options available to project sponsors as part of the performance-based evaluation tool, there are many additional measures that can create a better environment.
 Built out, urban areas such as San Francisco can improve existing water quality of our bays and oceans by encouraging more on-site infiltration.
 Pervious surfaces, such as parking lots, are one of the main causes of pollution flowing directly into these water resources and one of the easiest sources to make more permeable.
 Permeability allows the water to be filtered through the soil before reaching the bay or the ocean.
-An ongoing master planning process being conducted by the San Francisco's Public Utility Commission (PUC) will provide guidance on how best to mitigate stormwater flow into the city's sewers, for example, by designing surface parking and loading areas to infiltrate rainwater onsite, rather than sending it into the drain.
-Public art can be a component of existing and proposed open spaces that enhance the spaces and relate them to the existing neighborhoods.
-For example, a rotating art public art exhibit such as the one at Victoria Manolo Draves Park adds a locally relevant cultural element to the new park.
-The policies to address the objective outlined above are as follows:
+An ongoing master planning process being conducted Ecological sustainability is also a key goal in the development of public spaces.